-With the communication protocol clearly defined in Chapters 11 and 14, respective Chapter 12 for the wireless gateway, the implementation of a client software is relatively straightforward.
-Two client libraries have been developed, in languages C and Python.
+With the communication protocol clearly defined in Chapters 12 and 15, and Chapter 13 for the wireless gateway, the implementation of client libraries is relatively straightforward.
+Two have been developed as a proof-of-concept, in languages C and Python.

-15.1 General Library Structure
+16.1 General Library Structure